There are hundreds of blogging tools about. There are graphic design tools, scheduling tools, productivity and time management tools, etc.

 1. A Pinterest Scheduler

-Pinterest can is a massive source of traffic for most blogs, so one of the most important blogging tools for a new blogger is a Pinterest scheduler.
+Pinterest is a massive source of traffic for most blogs, so one of the most important blogging tools for a new blogger is a Pinterest scheduler.
 And Tailwind is the best.

 Why should you focus on Pinterest?